 About Rue Bainbridge

-Rue Bainbridge is the media art duo of Gryphon Rue and Benton C Bainbridge, who intersect expanded cinema with improvised music in a dynamic response to specific sites and audiences.
+Rue Bainbridge, the media art duo comprised of Gryphon Rue and Benton C Bainbridge, explores the intersection of expanded cinema with experimental music in relation to specific sites and audiences.
+Their work can be viewed as a live conversation between a sound artist and video artist.
 The project has been supported with residencies at spaces in transition: an Italianate palazzo that housed formerly wealthy seniors, an 18th century hotel favored by rock stars, and an officer’s house on a former military island.
-Rue Bainbridge have been presented by Slate Projects, Center for Visual Music, Public Works Department at Governor’s Island, and Andrew Freedman Home.
+Rue Bainbridge have been presented by Foreign Domestic, Center for Visual Music, Public Works Department at Governor’s Island, and Hauser & Wirth L.A.
 Projects are realized as immersive audiovisual performances in custom installations, and yield single channel artworks with decentralized provenance.

 Gryphon Rue (saw, vocals, percussion, FX) is a sound experimentalist, composer-performer, and curator in the field of audiovisual culture.
 Benton C Bainbridge (Lisa Joy video synthesizer) is a media artist working with custom digital, analog, and optical systems of his own design.

 2019.
 Rue Bainbridge is the inaugural recipient of the Nam June Paik and

 2019.
 Pace Gallery (New York), The Hepworth Wakefield (Wakefield, England),